Merchan00/UndergraduateResearchWork/README.md

 ## Dataset

 We have access to a database of 130 3D volumes with refined labeling of the pulmonary arteries.
 The data are contrast-enhanced CT pulmonary angiographies (CTPA) which are obtained from a dual-source 64-slice CT scanner at Harbin Medical University, Harbin, China.
 Ten experts with more than 5 years of clinical experience participated in the labeling work.
-The annotation is performed on the basis of region growing algorithm using MIMICS software [1].
+The annotation is performed on the basis of region growing algorithm using MIMICS software [1]. <br>
-According to the state of the art, the best performing algorithms and neural networks will be reviewed [2].
+According to the state of the art, the best performing algorithms and neural networks will be reviewed [2]. <br>
-The construction of our deep learning model will be performed with the following data distribution: 80 for the training dataset (62\%), 20 for the closed test dataset (15\%) and 30 for the validation dataset (23\%).
+The construction of our deep learning model will be performed with the following data distribution: 80 for the training dataset (62\%), 20 for the closed test dataset (15\%) and 30 for the validation dataset (23\%). <br>
 Finally, the Dice Similarity Coefficient (DSC) will be used to evaluate the model results.

 ## Implementation Details
 For this project, we used Google Colaboratory, which is a cloud service, based on Jupyter Notebooks.
 The use of Colab Pro GPUs and TPUs.
 Each TPU packs up to 180 Teraflops of floating-point performance and 64 GB of high-bandwidth memory onto a single board, and the GPU is an NVIDIA K80 accelerator.
 A computer with a ninth-generation Intel 7 processor, NVIDIA GeForce RTX 20-series graphics card and up to 6 GB GDDR5 dedicated memory and libraries such as: Scikit-learn, PyTorch, TensorFlow, Keras and OpenCV.